jordanrunge/fec_dashboard/README.md

 The original data was cleaned up in the python notebook carwash.ipynb

-Additional cleaning and all analysis was performed in map.explore.R
+Additional cleaning and map creation was performed in map.explore.R

 The shiny files include ui.R, server.R, and global.R